Deep Multi-view Depth Estimation with Predicted Uncertainty: Related Work

 Multi-view depth-estimation methods can be classified as:

 \textbf{Depth completion:} One approach towards dense depth estimation from multiple views is to: (i)~Create a sparse point cloud (by tracking distinct 2D points across images and triangulating their 3D positions) and then (ii)~Employ a depth-completion neural network that takes the sparse depth image along with the RGB image as inputs and exploits the scene’s context to create a dense-depth estimate (e.g., \cite{sartipi2020dde, teixeira2020aerial, wong2020voiced, qu2020depth, sinha2020deltas}).
 Although these approaches have relatively low processing requirements, they are typically sensitive to the inaccuracies and sparsity level of their depth input; thus, they often fail to produce accurate depth estimates in textureless regions that lack sparse depth information.
-To overcome this limitation, we obtain a \textit{dense initial depth map} by triangulating a dense set of correspondences estimated by an optical flow method such as~\cite{teed2020raft}.
-By doing so, we show experimentally that we can significantly improve accuracy as compared to sparse-to-dense depth completion approaches.
+To overcome this limitation, we obtain a \textit{dense initial depth map} by triangulating a dense set of correspondences established by an optical flow method such as~\cite{teed2020raft}.
+By doing so, and as we show experimentally, we significantly improve accuracy as compared to sparse-to-dense depth completion approaches.

-\textbf{Depth cost volume:} Another way to obtain dense information from multiple frames is to estimate a depth probability volume from depth cost volumes \cite{yao2018mvsnet, Liu2019neuralrgbd, Zhou2018deeptam, wei2019deepsfm, teed2020deepv2d, long2020occlusion}.
-Specifically, by employing information across multiple frames, depth-cost-volume approaches yield higher accuracy compared to sparse-to-dense methods.
+\textbf{Depth cost volume:} Alternatively, dense information from multiple frames is obtained by estimating a depth probability volume from depth cost volumes \cite{yao2018mvsnet, Liu2019neuralrgbd, Zhou2018deeptam, wei2019deepsfm, teed2020deepv2d, long2020occlusion}.
+Specifically, by aggregating information across multiple frames, depth-cost-volume approaches yield higher accuracy compared to sparse-to-dense methods.
 Their precision, however, is bounded by the range of their depth sweeping planes predefined in the cost volumes.
 In contrast, our algorithm relies on optical flow and triangulation and thus, it is not restricted by the limited range and discretization effects of cost volumes.
 In our experiments, we show that our method outperforms~\cite{teed2020deepv2d}, a state-of-the-art depth cost volume approach, by a significant margin ($\sim$20\% lower RMSE).